Pandinosaurus/mstrimas.github.io/_posts/2017-07-10-ebird-county.md

 <a href="/figures//ebird-county_choropleth-species-1.png"><img src="/figures//ebird-county_choropleth-species-1.png" title="plot of chunk choropleth-species" alt="plot of chunk choropleth-species" style="display: block; margin: auto;" /></a>

 As you'd expect, Mexico is the winner here, both because there is higher bird diversity, but also because the Mexican data are at the state level while the US and Canada data are at the (smaller) county level.
-In fact, this map is somewhat misleading in general because the mapped regions are so variable in size.
+In fact, this map is misleading in general because the mapped regions are so variable in size.
 Within the US, the southern states, and coastal states, have the most species reported.

 ### Leaflet choropleth map